EditaPyrkh/EditaPyrkh/README.md

 ## **Hi, I'm Edita!** 🙋🏼‍♀️

-I'm a 26-year-old frontend (full-stack in future!) developer with technical support/sysadmin background experience, and love to learn new technologies. <br />
+I'm a 26-year-old frontend (full-stack in future!) developer with more than 2 years of experience plus technical support/sysadmin background, and love to learn new technologies. <br />

 Check out my [website](https://editadraws.site/) to learn more! (currently available in Russian only) <br />